Hiking Seneca Rocks in West Virginia.

 There are several interpretive signs that provide interesting facts about the area’s geology and history.

 Eventually, you’ll arrive at a wooden observation platform near the top of Seneca Rocks.
+Take a well-deserved break and enjoy the sweeping views!

 For those who are not afraid of heights and not clumsy, you can continue past a warning sign and rock scramble your way to the top of Seneca Rocks.